smikhalevski/doubter/README.md

 # Include

-You can include a value in multitude of input values:
+You can add a value to a multitude of input values:

 ```ts
 d.const('Mars').include('Pluto');